Chapter Two: The Enlightened State

 Summary

-As we saw there are two lineages of it, of explanation coming from India.
+As we saw, there are two lineages of it, of explanation coming from India.
 Two ways in which the Pandit Sajjana explained it: one was focused more on a mediation aspect (whatever that actually means) and the other more on the explanation side.
-But we should never think that explanation and meditation aspects are two completely different things.
+However, we should never think that explanation and meditation aspects are two completely different things.
 It seems as though the difference between those two traditions is whether or not there’s the emphasis on the abiding nature being voidness of true existence or whether it is on the mind that is free from the fleeting stains.

-These are the two aspects, but whichever way in which we understand it (or if we try to understand it in both ways), these are topics that are intended for meditation, for us to actually gain as Maitreya says, “the confident belief.”
-First of all, a clear understanding of what Buddha, Dharma, and Sangha are, and the confident belief that we have Buddha-nature and what it actually is.
-As he says, discriminating awareness is the big benefit that we gain from studying this.
 We can speak about the three higher trainings: discipline, concentration and discriminating awareness.
-He says that here we gain even more positive force than we do from doing the first two trainings of discipline and concentration; so we gain an even more tremendous amount of positive force from that third higher training discriminating awareness – it discriminates what is the Triple Gem, what is our Buddha-nature, and it has confidence that we have that, and in what is enlightenment, and what are the qualities and the enlightening influence in which we can help others when we are enlightened, in which we are helped by the Triple Gem, and so on.
-And with that confident belief that understands all of this and that it is possible for us to reach enlightenment – that it is possible for everybody else to reach enlightenment, so that it is worthwhile to try to help them – and we understand how our enlightening influence would help them, would benefit them, then as Maitreya says this becomes the container (for our practice as a bodhisattva) of the six far-reaching attitudes as we’ve studied in Shantideva’s text, Engaging in Bodhisattva Behavior.
-So it is a very meaningful text and it is studied very much by all the traditions in Tibet.
+He says that here we gain even more positive force than we do from doing the first two trainings of discipline and concentration, so we gain an even more tremendous amount of positive force from that third higher training discriminating awareness.
+It discriminates what is the Triple Gem, what is our Buddha-nature, and it has confidence that we have that, as well as what is enlightenment, what are the qualities and the enlightening influence in which we can help others when we are enlightened, in which we are helped by the Triple Gem, and so on.
+With that confident belief that understands all of this and that it is possible for us to reach enlightenment – that it is possible for everybody else to reach enlightenment, so that it is worthwhile to try to help them – we understand how our enlightening influence would help them, would benefit them; then, as Maitreya says, this becomes the container (for our practice as a bodhisattva) of the six far-reaching attitudes as we’ve studied in Shantideva’s text, Engaging in Bodhisattva Behavior.
+Thus, it is a very meaningful text, and it is studied very much by all the traditions in Tibet.

-Probably one also has to understand the Chittamatra position for this; otherwise it is only large lists.
-For understanding the transition from Hinayana to Mahayana, isn’t it also important to understand the Chittamatra text which you can’t avoid facing when you try to understand how these ideas are articulated.
-For example, in Hinayana it says that the realm of Buddha is beyond imagination and so you would also have to get into the Mahayana sutras as well to get into this view that is underlined in this presentation.
+Probably one also has to understand the Chittamatra position for this; otherwise, it is only large lists.
+For understanding the transition from Hinayana to Mahayana, isn’t it also important to understand the Chittamatra text which you can’t avoid facing when you try to understand how these ideas are articulated?
+For example, in Hinayana, it says that the realm of Buddha is beyond imagination and so you would also have to get into the Mahayana sutras as well to get into this view that is underlined in this presentation.

 Yes, I think we do need to get the general Mahayana view, but whether or not we need to understand it as a Chittamatra text – with Chittamatra as the way that Mahayana view is presented here – I am not quite sure of that; although, of course, in China the Zen (Chan) tradition emphasizes that.
-But I don’t think so here.
+However, I don’t think so here.

 As we saw, according to His Holiness the Dalai Lama’s explanation, this text is Prasangika, we can see that from its presentation of the obscurations, how those are removed.
-There is no discussion here whatsoever of the storehouse consciousness (Skt. alayavijnana) or anything like that, which are the trademarks of the Chittamatra view.
-When it says that it comes from the third turning, the third round of transmission, everybody in the Tibetan tradition takes that to refer to the Sutra on Buddha-nature, not on the Chittamatra view.
-I don’t know how this is studied in the Chinese tradition, perhaps it is studied in China from a Chittamatra point of view, I have no idea.
+There is no discussion here whatsoever of the storehouse consciousness (Skt. ālayavijñāna) or anything like that, which are the trademarks of the Chittamatra view.
+When it says that it comes from the third turning, the third round of transmission, everybody in the Tibetan tradition takes that to refer to the Sutra on Buddha-Nature, not on the Chittamatra view.
+I don’t know how this is studied in the Chinese tradition; perhaps it is studied in China from a Chittamatra point of view, I have no idea.
 I am totally unfamiliar with that.
-I would assume that it is translated into Chinese and then one would need to look at the Chinese commentaries, but I certainly haven’t studied that myself.
+I would assume that it is translated into Chinese, and then one would need to look at the Chinese commentaries, but I certainly haven’t studied that myself.

 Dedication

 Let’s end with a dedication: Whatever positive force and understanding has come from this, may it go deeper and deeper.
-And may it act as a cause for gaining more and more confidence in the Triple Gem, more and more confidence in our Buddha-natures, more and more confidence in everybody’s Buddha-nature, more and more confidence in enlightenment and the possibility of reaching it, so that we can truly dedicate ourselves to that and to helping everybody reach that for the benefit of all.
+May it act as a cause for gaining more and more confidence in the Triple Gem, more and more confidence in our Buddha-natures, more and more confidence in everybody’s Buddha-nature, more and more confidence in enlightenment and the possibility of reaching it, so that we can truly dedicate ourselves to that and to helping everybody reach that for the benefit of all.